bladeacer/flexcyon/docs/roadmap.md

 #### Other styling options
 - [ ] Markdown tree codeblock/callout css
 - [ ] Rainbow metadata icons
+- [ ] Accessibility option, configure contrast filter for body
+- [ ] Mermaid Chart Styling
 <!-- - [ ] PDF export styling (class select).
 Not happening when it is impossible to debug -->

 #### Next version changelog
+- Documentation now has its own site.
+Check it out at https://flexcyon.readthedocs.io.